Algatocín

 Algatocín is a town and municipality in the province of Málaga, part of the autonomous community of Andalusia in southern Spain.
 The municipality is situated approximately 143 km from Málaga and 30 km from Ronda.
-It is located in the west of the province in the Valle del Genal, being one of the townsⁿ that make up the comarca of the Serrania de Ronda.
+It is located in the west of the province in the Valle del Genal, being one of the towns that make up the comarca of the Serrania de Ronda.
 It is situated at an altitude of 725 m.
 The town has a population of approximately 900 residents, over a surface area of 20 km2, for a population density of 47 PD/sqkm.

 Geography

 Location

 Algatocín lies in the middle of the Valle del Bajo Genal.
 It extends from the mountains to the river banks of the Genal, and is full of hills and vegetation.

 Flora and fauna

 The municipality shares similar characteristics in terms of flora and fauna with the rest of the Valle del Genal.
 Highlighting some of them are: